 Although not legally allowed, there are Airbnb options in Singapore.
 Otherwise, you can get decent lodgings at $20-$40 a night depending on which part of the city you decide to stay in.
 You’ll find cheaper options around Little India and Chinatown.
 Bukit Timah and the surrounding area is generally the more upscale and pricier part of the city.
-Get a $40 in travel credit when you sign up, using this link (Only for new Airbnb guests).
 We have also written an extensive guide on Where to stay in Singapore.

 If you’re lucky enough to find lodging with a friend or family, or you landed a couch at someone’s place, familiarizing yourself with good Singaporean etiquette will get you in their good books: It’s generally frowned upon to bring your outside shoes inside the house.
 Although the locals are too polite to ever say anything, it’s advisable to take off your shoes at the door.

 Boasting one of the most elaborate and efficient subway systems, the SMRT is the pride and joy of Singapore.
 An EZ-Link card gives you access to the subway, which is functional from 5am until midnight.
 It’s economical as you can easily get one for $12, which includes a usable credit of $7.
 However, if you don’t want to get caught up in the early morning rush hour, it’s advisable to avoid the Red Line.

 SMRT is undoubtedly the best and cheapest way to get from one point to another.
 For seniors and anyone travelling with a kid, it’s even better, since it’s local custom to give up one’s seat for seniors, people with kids, and people with injuries.